lancewood1/cloud-native-course-errata/README.md

 ### Before you do the lab

-  - Skip the first part of the lab
+  - **Skip the first part of the lab
-    `Creating a Spring Web Application` given that this is just to show how much more work you have to do if you are not using Spring Boot - Just do the second part of the lab `Creating a Spring Boot Web Application`
+    `Creating a Spring Web Application`** given that this is just to show how much more work you have to do if you are not using Spring Boot - Just do the second part of the lab `Creating a Spring Boot Web Application`
-  - Make sure to select "Spring Boot 1.5.x" (not "Spring Boot 2.0.x") if you are creating a Spring Boot app from `start.spring.io`.
+  - **Make sure to select "Spring Boot 1.5.x" (not "Spring Boot 2.0.x")** if you are creating a Spring Boot app from `start.spring.io`.
   - If you are creating an Spring Boot app from internal `go/moneta`, it is already using "Spring Boot 1.5.x"
   - Make sure you are using Java 8 - using Java 9 might result in an error as described [here](https://blog.codefx.org/java/java-9-migration-guide/#Dependencies-On-Java-EE-Modules)
+  - Feel free to create the project within the IDE (IntelliJ or STS)
   - If you experience Maven build problem, make sure you set the correct Maven proxy in your `$HOME/.m2/settings.xml` file